Dig diary – Wednesday, August 18, 2010

 From the Trenches

 Yesterday was one of my happiest moments ever as I found something so amazingly cool and exciting, I had to do a little dance.
 I found a Neolithic incised stone!
-(There’s a picture of it in yesterday’s entry and below).
+(There’s a picture of it in yesterday’s entry).

 Nick Card, the excavation director, said that I had peaked at the beginning of my archaeological career!
 I’m only about to start an anthropology and archaeology degree at Kent.

 I am a volunteer, digging in Structure Twelve, which was opened this year.

 In this building, we have been pulling out quite a lot of finds, most of it bone and pottery but there has been worked flint, quartz and my fantastic stone.
 As I type, the BBC are filming the excavation of a bull’s skull and we also have representatives from National Geographic magazine digging away.

 Today in Structure Ten, Mike continued his excavation of a pit with one of the lining stones exhibiting cup marks.
 The pit is filled with limpet shells and cow bones.
 Maybe it was a container for limpets like at Skara Brae?

 They have also found a pecked stone in the centre of the hearth, which the BBC is coming back to film.
 In Structure Seven, they have found a hearth, as well as a passageway leading to Structure One with decorated stone frames!

 Today is the last time Trench R (also known as the Lesser Wall of Brodgar) will be dug this year.
 Paved stones were found round the base of the wall, so, hopefully, it’s another walkway.
 There is another structure beneath the wall, so more work to be done next year!

 I’ll be back next year, so see you then.